dzconseil/tech-challenge/en/backend.md

 - Your repo should be easy to setup with clear instruction.
 - (Optional) Deploy as a public api to your own host.

-## Expection
+## Expectations
-- This challange should take around 4 hours to complete.
+- This challenge should take around 4 hours to complete.
 - Your code should be modular, each module should focus on doing one thing and do it well.
 - Avoid over-engineering.
 - Use of popular third-party packages is strongly recommended.